 Keep reading

 AI is safe with business data when you choose reputable tools, understand their data practices, and keep truly sensitive information out of free consumer tools.
-Treat privacy as a feature you evaluate, and you get AI's upside without the avoidable risk.
+Treat privacy as a feature you evaluate and ask a simple comfort question before you paste, and you get AI's upside with very little of the avoidable risk.

 Frequently Asked Questions